Matt's Roof Garden

-While studying architecture at Company/Rensselaer Polytechnic Institute I had the opportunity to live in India for 6 months, exploring and studying the spatial and phenomenological qualities of traditional Indian architecture.
+While studying at I had the opportunity to live in for 6 months, exploring and studying the spatial and phenomenological qualities of traditional .

-Indian architecture is unique, in part, because of the country’s strong religious background.
-Over millennia these spiritual narrative have become unique spatial narratives that still craft the design of their buildings today.
+is unique, in part, because of the country’s strong religious background.
+Over millennia these have become unique that still craft the of their buildings today.

-Traditional Indian spatial sense is grounded in spirituality and cultural beliefs about how the world operates.
+Traditional Indian spatial sense is grounded in and about how the world operates.
 In short the spaces are born from an idea or series of ideas.
-Concepts such as the cycle of reincarnation and the duality of existence create create rich spatial sequences when translated into architectural language.
+Concepts such as the cycle of and the create create rich spatial sequences when translated into language.
 When a conceptual driver behind the spaces governs all, interesting spatial relationships begin to form.

-One facet of Indian architecture that I became particularly interested in was the masterful use of doorways and gateways to create complex relationships between the viewer’s motion and a building.
+One facet of that I became particularly interested in was the masterful use of doorways and gateways to create complex relationships between the viewer’s motion and a building.

 Diagram explaining circulation based on door placement taken from Elements of Spacemaking by Yatin Pandya